AREA-EPITECH/RTYPE-mirror/documentation/shared/Ecs.md

 ###
 ## Entities in the registry
 ### Add / Remove / Modify an Entity
-your data will be represented in the form of entities, which will simply be **ids** where you can add your components.
+Your data will be represented in the form of entities, which will simply be **ids** where you can add your components.
 Here, our entity will be a player, so we'll add a position, velocity, sprite (here, just a simple square) and a controllable component that lets us define that the entity is a player.

 #### - Create an entity and add components to the entity
 ```c++